ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Post_Rate_Comm_ReportToCongress2002WEB.txt.md

 REPORT TO THE CONGRESS:
-AUTHORITY OF THE UNITED STATES POSTAL SERVICE TO INTRODUCE NEW PRODUCTS AND SERVICES AND TO ENTER INTO RATE AND SERVICE AGREEMENTS WITH INDIVIDUAL CUSTOMERS OR GROUPS OF CUSTOMERS
+AUTHORITY OF THE <ignore  id='undefined'>UNITED STATES POSTAL SERVICE</ignore> TO INTRODUCE NEW PRODUCTS AND SERVICES AND TO ENTER INTO RATE AND SERVICE AGREEMENTS WITH INDIVIDUAL CUSTOMERS OR GROUPS OF CUSTOMERS